Co-Authors Plus is an old and popular WordPress plugin.

 We reviewed the main PublishPress plugin, which is a really good editorial calendar.
 Multiple Authors is an extra feature for that main plugin.

 If you install Multiple Authors, you'll see a new box on the right-hand side of all your posts.
-You can add and remove authors from here:
+You can add and remove authors on this screen (click here to learn about Authors permissions in WordPress).

 Instead of manually editing your template files, the Multiple Authors add-on gives you several different options to display the authors’ box: